alanlivio/cli-helpers/README.md

 ## Adding Custom Scripts

-To add a script that only loads when a specific program is installed (e.g., `docker`), simply create a file at `programs/docker.bash` or `programs/docker.ps1`.
+To add a script that only loads when a specific program is installed (e.g., `docker`), simply create a file named `programs/docker.bash` or `programs/docker.ps1`.
 The library handles the rest and will automatically load it when the program is detected!

 ## Running Tests

 This project includes automated tests to ensure all subfiles can be safely loaded without syntax errors.
-To run the them, do:
+To run them, execute:

 ```bash
 python -m unittest discover -s tests